TromboneScott/Oscars/README.txt

 Remove any columns not in categories.csv
-Verify columns are in same order as categories.csv Update any names where they didn't capitalize properly Remove the header row so all you have is the survey data
+Verify columns are in same order as categories.csv Update any names where they didn't capitalize properly Remove any duplicated names so we use the last entry for each person Remove the header row so all you have is the survey data
 IMPORTANT: Use search and replace to remove any commas Save in CSV (DOS) format as players.csv